cinc-project/automate/components/docs-chef-io/content/automate/audit_log_object_storage.md

 - Method/Path: `GET /api/v1/audit/status`
 - Authentication: Required
-- Access control: Self only (a user can only view their own requested logs)
+- Access control: Self only (you can only view your own requested logs)
 - Query parameters:
   - `request_id` (optional):
     - If omitted, returns the status of the latest request for the current user.